conduktor/conduktor-docs/docs/platform/configuration/ssl-tls-configuration.md

 - [Mounting Custom Truststore](#mounting-custom-truststore)
   - _Recommended for SSO, DB or other external services requiring SSL/TLS communication_
 - [Client Certificate Authentication](#client-certificate-authentication)
+  - _Recommended for mTLS; import your keystore file_

 ## Using the Conduktor Certificate Store